WebAssembly/bulk-memory-operations/document/core/syntax/modules.rst

 The initial contents of a :ref:`memory <syntax-mem>` are zero bytes. *Data segments* can be used to initialize a range of memory from a static :ref:`vector <syntax-vec>` of :ref:`bytes <syntax-byte>`.

-The |MDATA| component of a module defines a vector of data segments.
+The |MDATAS| component of a module defines a vector of data segments.

 Like element segments, data segments have a mode that identifies them as either :ref:`passive <syntax-passive>` or :ref:`active <syntax-active>`.
 A passive data segment's contents can be copied into a memory using the |MEMORYINIT| instruction.